Aslemammad/vite-plugin-cloudflare/README.md

 transforms and other types of vite-related requests that should not be handled by vite-plugin-cloudflare and instead, they should be handled by vite.

-> This concern only occurs in dev mode, so no worries when handling the production
+> This concern only occurs in dev mode, so no worries when building for production

 Here's how we handle these type of requests in vite-plugin-cloudflare.